BelievenStephen/HardwareStockAssistant/PROJECT_README.md

 These changes collectively ensure that inventory levels for parts are tracked within specified minimum and maximum limits, improving the inventory management capabilities of our application.

-## Step H: Validations for between, maximum and minimum fields.
+## Step H: Validations for between, maximum, and minimum fields
 - **Prompt**: Add validation for between or at the maximum and minimum fields.
 ### Summary of Changes
-Implemented functionality to display error messages for
+Implemented validations to ensure inventory levels for parts and products remain within specified minimum and maximum thresholds.
+Custom error messages are displayed for any violations, enhancing the robustness of inventory management.
 ### Detailed Changes
 - **Part.java**
-  - Added validation for low inventory when adding or updating the parts (Lines 54-56, 98-100).
-  - Added validation for low inventory when adding or updating the products (Lines 112-116).
+  - Added checks to enforce inventory being within minimum and maximum limits for parts and products upon addition or update (Lines 54-59, 98-103, 112-116).
-  - Added validation if inventory is greater than maximum when adding or updating the parts (Lines 57-59, 101-103).
+- **BootStrapData.java**
+  - Ensured part/product associations are initialized correctly (Lines 74-102).
+- **OutsourcedPartRepository.java**
+  - Adjusted query for searching parts to reflect changes (Line 8).
+- **ProductRepository.java**
+  - Updated product search functionality (Line 13).
+- **Exceptions Package**
+  - Created `InventoryConstraintViolationException` to handle inventory-related exceptions elegantly (Lines 3-7).
+- **error.html**
+  - Introduced an error page to display user-friendly error messages (Lines 1-12).
+- **AddProductController.java**
+  - Refined `submitForm` method to include inventory validation logic (Lines 62-82).
+- **ProductService.java**
+  - Declared `updateProductInventory` method to maintain inventory integrity across products and parts (Line 20).
+- **Product.java**
+  - Modified `@ManyToMany` annotation to enable eager loading, preventing lazy initialization issues (Line 31).